| | |

 Black Pearl, Palau

-While the Black Pearl is one of the most luxurious liveaboards in Palau, it has also shown a dedicated commitment to sustainability.
+While the Black Pearl is one of the most luxurious liveaboards in Palau, it’s more than just a “pretty face”.

 Aside from minimising single-use plastic waste, the vessel offers ocean-friendly toiletries and reusable water bottles for guests.
 Additionally, it has a water treatment centre on board to minimise ocean pollution.